Songhwa-Rossana/CC3007_ML/Assignment_2/README.md

-no more needs to be state
+no more needs to state